 SFN could help explain the pain, central nervous system sensitization and even autonomic nervous system problems in FM.
-Check out our SNF (and large nerve fiber) Fibromyalgia blogs below:
+Check out our SFN (and some large nerve fiber) blogs below:

 - Diagnosing Fibromyalgia The Small Nerve Fiber Way

 - More Than Skin-Deep: The Small Nerve Fiber Problems in Fibromyalgia – A Review

 - Eye-Opening Finding: Small Fiber Neuropathy Found in Fibromyalgia Patient’s Eyes

 - Fibromyalgia, Small Fiber Neuropathy and Eye-Opening Developments in Pain Research: An FM and Pain Researcher Talks

 - Small Fiber Neuropathy Fibromyalgia Studies Mount But Does SFN Cause Pain in FM?

 - Small Fiber Nerve Study Suggests New Era in Fibromyalgia (and Perhaps Chronic Fatigue Syndrome) Could Be At Hand